notwiben/bounty/index.md

 If a single fix fixes multiple vulnerabilities, we treat this as a single vulnerability.
 For example, if you find 3 vulnerabilities in a WordPress plugin we use, and our fix is to remove the plugin, this will receive a single bounty, determined, as always, by impact.

-The payout ranges on this page are guidelines to express roughly how we think about the severity of classes of issues.
+The bounty category on this page are guidelines to express roughly how we think about the severity of classes of issues.
 They are not exact rules.
 There can be attributes of bugs that make them more or less severe, which will affect the payout.
 For example, if a vulnerability affects only a small population of users, it will likely receive a lower reward than a similar vulnerability that affects a larger population of users.
-To date, we have most commonly rewarded on the top end of our published payout ranges.
+To date, we have most commonly rewarded on the top end of our published bounty category.

 At the end of the day, all reward amounts are at our discretion, but we aim to be fair.
 Some researchers won't agree with some of our decisions, but we're paying out to the best of our ethical ability and trust that the majority of researchers will consider their rewards fair and in many cases generous.
 We will adapt as the program continues.